sergiosolorzano/financial-asset-gap-risk-nn-prediction/CNN-share-price-prediction/X-Channel-Images-Project/README.md

 ![alt text](readme_images/cnn_arch.png)

-The model incorporates drop out regularization on the fully connected layers.

 The choice of model used leverages prior work and there is no other particular reason but to test the concept.

 ## ON-GOING RESULTS